The Lion, the Witch and the Wardrobe: Writing

-This resonance is a central component of the case, promoted chiefly by Oxford University scholar Michael Ward, for the seven Chronicles having been modelled upon the seven classical astrological planets, The Lion, the Witch and the Wardrobe upon Jupiter.
+This resonance is a central component of the case, promoted chiefly by Oxford University scholar Michael Ward, for the seven Chronicles having been modelled upon the seven classical astrological planets, The Lion, the Witch and the Wardrobe being based on Jupiter.

 On 10 March 1949, Roger Lancelyn Green dined with Lewis at Magdalen College.
 After the meal, Lewis read two chapters from his new children's story to Green.
 Lewis asked Green's opinion of the tale, and Green said that he thought it was good.
 The manuscript of The Lion, the Witch and the Wardrobe was complete by the end of March 1949.
 Lucy Barfield received it by the end of May.
 When on 16 October 1950 Geoffrey Bles in London published the first edition, three new "chronicles", Prince Caspian, The Voyage of the Dawn Treader, and The Horse and His Boy, had also been completed.

 Illustrations

 Lewis's publisher, Geoffrey Bles, allowed him to choose the illustrator for the novel and the Narnia series.
-Lewis chose Pauline Baynes, possibly based on J. R. R. Tolkien's recommendation.
+Lewis chose Pauline Baynes, possibly on J. R. R. Tolkien's recommendation.
 In December 1949, Bles showed Lewis the first drawings for the novel, and Lewis sent Baynes a note congratulating her, particularly on the level of detail.
 Lewis's appreciation of the illustrations is evident in a letter he wrote to Baynes after The Last Battle won the Carnegie Medal for best children's book of 1956: "is it not rather 'our' medal?
 I'm sure the illustrations were taken into account, as well as the text".

-The British edition of the novel had 43 illustrations; American editions generally had fewer.
-The popular U.S. paperback edition published by Collier between 1970 and 1994, which sold many millions, had only 17 illustrations, many of them severely cropped from the originals, giving many readers in that country a very different experience when reading the novel.
-All the illustrations were restored for the 1994 worldwide HarperCollins edition, although these illustrations lacked the clarity of early printings.